-For the purposes of SRTC's TIP, years one through four of the TIP constitute an agreed to list as defined by CFR 45.330.
+For the purposes of SRTC's TIP, years one through four of the TIP constitute an agreed-to list as defined by federal regulations (23 CFR 450.330).
 This means that once a project has been programmed into the first four years of the approved TIP, the project's sponsor(s) can begin implementation of the project by accessing funds to start preliminary engineering, right-of-way acquisition, or construction.
-Projects that are programmed in years five and six of the TIP are not part of the agreed to list and are not eligible for obligation without prior approval by the SRTC Board.
+Projects that are programmed in years five and six of the TIP are not part of the agreed-to list and are not eligible for obligation without prior approval by the SRTC Board.